Our ancestry dates from 1903 when Excelsior MVC was founded as the first male choir

-Also, and possibly uniquely for a male voice choir, there is an annual performance of Handel's Messiah each December, also at the Civic Hall, with the men being joined by an augmented chorus of ladies, plus professional soloists and orchestra.
+Also, and possibly uniquely for a male voice choir, there is an annual performance of Handel's Messiah each December at the Civic Hall, with the men being joined by an augmented chorus of ladies, plus professional soloists and orchestra.

-Over the years since our first such event in 1957, first prizes have included Hazel Grove, Huddersfield, Macclesfield, Blackpool, Blackburn, Biddulph, Penistone, Southport, Eskdale (Whitby), Don Valley (won for five successive years from 2004 to 2008 inclusive), and the Manchester Amateur Choral Competition.
+Over the years since our first one in 1957, winners awards have included Hazel Grove, Huddersfield, Macclesfield, Blackpool, Blackburn, Biddulph, Penistone, Southport, Eskdale (Whitby), Don Valley (won for five successive years from 2004 to 2008 inclusive), and the Manchester Amateur Choral Competition.

 Exchange visits with other choirs have taken us to Scotland, Wales, Cornwall, North and East Yorkshire, Germany, Holland, Slovenia, Spain, Gibraltar, and Italy.

-There have also been TV appearances (including the BBC's Songs of Praise recorded around Saddleworth in 2000), radio broadcasts (notably one for the BBC’s Sunday Half Hour programme in 2003) plus several CD recordings.
+There have also been TV appearances, including the BBC's "Songs of Praise", recorded around Saddleworth in 2000 featuring the area's well known "Whit Friday" celebrations, radio broadcasts, notably one for the BBC’s "Sunday Half Hour" programme in 2003, and several CD recordings.